joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 ```
 @JoeOnisickBot send cow pic was sent by User ID: 15830229, with Tweet ID: 1556257587070488576
 ```
-Here we iterate through `mentions.data`, which contains a list of class tweepy.tweet.Tweet values, each containing two visible attributes: `id` and `text`, as well as a mystical `author_id` which is pulled through a space-time wormhole.
-In our example we only have one tweet, but you now know how to iterate that list and retrive the three criticial associated values: tweet `id`, `text` and `author_id`.
+Here we iterate through `mentions.data`, which contains a list of class `tweepy.tweet.Tweet` values, each containing two visible attributes: `id` and `text`, as well as a mystical `author_id` which is pulled through a space-time wormhole.
+In our example we only have one tweet, but you now know how to iterate that list and retrive the three criticial associated values: tweet: `id`, `text` and `author_id`.

-Next, we may want the rest of the user information associated with that `author_id`, and have it associated with the tweet.
+Next, we may want the rest of the user information associated with that `author_id`, and to have it associated with the tweet.
+Whcih kind of feels like a default requirement...
 For that we can use this:
 ```
 tweet_data = {}
 for tweet in mentions.data: